 An important part to international SEO, and an area where it differs from traditional SEO, is that you’ll want to make sure people are seeing the correct pages for their location.

 Unfortunately, much the same with standard SEO, there are no ‘magic tricks’ to help accelerate your website to the first page of Google.
+However, you can check our top 5 tips to increase your chances.

-But, we’re here to guide you through the ins and outs of international SEO.
+We’re here to guide you through the ins and outs of international SEO.

 We’ll first take a look at the content side of international SEO, which covers your translations, multilingual keywords, metadata translation, finishing with international SEO link building.